 From grades 9 through 11, English Language Learners take part in Support Class, which is based on providing those skills and background knowledge missing during the transition from their home country’s school curriculum to Menaul.

 For example, a student coming to Menaul from Rwanda in grade 10 might never have received comprehensive instruction in the four basic essay types common in the USA education system.
 A student from Japan might have not studied American history in depth.
 A student from Spain might not be clear on what MLA formatting is.
 These are just examples.

 Support Class brings students together alongside instructors who observe their classes in person.
 The instructors serve as guides, interpreters, those who can fill in the missing gaps as international students acclimate to an American education system.

-Through the Accent Modification Clinic, which runs for 10 weeks, students improve their intelligibility and confidence greatly, which acts as a force multiplier, allowing them to take part more actively in classes, express themselves more clearly, and be more successful students.
+Through the Accent Modification Clinic, which runs for 10 weeks, students improve their intelligibility and confidence, allowing them to be active in class participation, express themselves more clearly, and be more successful in school and college.